ltebs-polimi/AY2122_II_Project-6/README.md

    - Python_script: the script for the machine Learning classification

 - Folder "Firmware" contains the PSOC design and workspace and all the files related to them

+- Folder "Eagle" contains the PCB-related files

+- Folder "SolidWorks" contains the .SLDPRT and .SLDASM files of the 3D-printed case